turingschool-examples/flash_cards/README.md

 > [!TIP]
 > I have labeled almost everything in runner saying what it does for my sake so I don't forget by tomorrow; wasnt sure if you wanted this info but it is there.

+> [!WARNING]
+> Normally I would have made a pull from fun branch to main branch but I am worried I am going a bit overboard so I haven't.